 - Dining options nearby include: Too many to list!
 Some favorites include Old Ebbitt Grill, The Hamilton, and Le Pain Quotidien.

-- Nearby attractions include: National Portrait Gallery, Madame Tussauds, National Museum of Natural History, National Museum of American History, and the National Archives.
+- Nearby attractions include: National Portrait Gallery, National Museum of Natural History, National Museum of American History, and the National Archives.
 Across the street is the Washington Welcome Center, where you can buy souvenirs, tickets for tours, and more.

 Books to read: